5 Reasons Why Weight Loss Through Sabja Seeds Is A Good Idea

 How to Consume Sabja Seeds?

 Instead of trying to chew unsoaked sabja seeds, it is always better soak them in water and then consume.

 Just take 1 teaspoon of sabja seeds and soak them in a glass of water.
-Wait till they form a gel-like consistency.
+Wait till they swell and form a gel-like consistency.

 Interesting Sherbet Recipe Using Sabja Seeds